quipper/devops-test/README.md

   - The way how to run the program you create
 3. After all, run `./archive.sh`.
 This command creates `quipper-devops-test.zip` ZIP file from HEAD revision of current Git branch.
 4. Send ZIP archive file to us as an attachment of email.

-## Task 2: Architecture Discussion

-Select one of systems below and design architecture of the system.
-You can use any software, cloud services and protocols.

-1. Asynchronous Job System
-2. Universal Push Notification System

-### Asynchronous Job System

-- We want to create asynchronous job system for our many web applications
-  - such as encode video, create thumbnails
-- We want to retry 5 times when asynchronous job is failed
-- If asynchronous job failed 5 times, notify to our system admin
-- After job finished, even if it's failed, notify the result to users

-### Universal Notification System

-- Provide common interface to push notification system of Android, iOS and Desktop (Browser).
-- If we want to track open rate of each push notification, is it possible?
-Is there any restriction?